Inside Vietnam

 Arrive in Vietnam's capital, Hanoi, famous for its rich culture, bustling life and colonial influences.
 Its small lakes, busy streets and secluded alleyways are all waiting to be explored.

-For those arriving on time, our tour leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
 There are no other activities planned today, so you're free to arrive in Hanoi at any time.
 If you'd like an airport transfer, you'll need to arrive into Noi Bai International Airport (HAN), which is a 45-minute drive to the hotel.
-Should you miss the welcome meeting, our tour leader will leave a note at the hotel reception to inform you of any essential information.
+Stay: Nesta Hotel, Hanoi (or similar) (Comfortable)

 This morning, we'll set out on a tour of the main sights of Hanoi.
 Architecturally styled like a French provincial town with tree-lined boulevards and low-built houses, the city is wonderfully nostalgic.
 Among the interesting sights are the charming One-Pillar Pagoda and the Presidential Palace.
 Ho Chi Minh himself, a spartan-living and scholarly man, chose not to live in the Presidential Palace, he preferred instead a simple teak stilt house specially built for him on the grounds.